peterwittek/somoclu/README.md

 Somoclu
 ===
 Somoclu is a massively parallel implementation of self-organizing maps.
 It exploits multicore CPUs, it is able to rely on MPI for distributing the workload in a cluster, and it can be accelerated by CUDA.
 A sparse kernel is also included, which is useful for training maps on vector spaces generated in text mining processes.
-The topology of the grid of neurons is rectangular.

 Key features: